PapaCode79/Gist_regex/Password_Generator.md

 ### Character Classes

+In the context of regular expressions, a character class is a set of characters enclosed within square brackets.
+It specifies the characters that will successfully match a single character from a given input string.
+Character classes are one of the most commonly used features of regular expressions.
+You can find a word, even if it is misspelled, such as sep[ae]r.

 ### Flags

 The global search flag makes the RegExp search for a pattern throughout the string, creating an array of all occurrences it can find matching the given pattern.
 It allow you to control the regex engine.